-The fair value of these broker warrants was estimated using the Black-Scholes option pricing model and the values were recorded in contributed surplus and share issue costs reducing capital stock.
-The range of assumptions used for the valuation of these broker warrants are as follows.
+The fair value of broker warrants have been estimated using the Black-Scholes option pricing model and these values have been presented in contributed surplus and share issue costs reducing capital stock.
+The range of assumptions used for the valuation of warrants during fiscal 2022 was as follows: expected life of 2.0 years; expected volatility of 107%; risk-free interest rate of 0.95%; and, a dividend yield of nil.